TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 draw mesh [my mesh] :: sensing end
 ```
-The extension allows you to split your larget transformation into 3 separate transformations, which will be applied sequentially, allowing some of the features to do their thing inbetween.
+The extension allows you to split your large transformation into 3 separate transformations, which will be applied sequentially, allowing some of the features to do their thing inbetween.
 It also allows you to easily got between different coordinate systems using those blocks:
 ```scratch
 transform X (0) Y (0) Z (0) from [world space v] to [model space v] :: sensing